lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 A rule is idenfied by a unique rule identifier (rule ID) comprising both a Rule ID value and a Rule ID length.
 The YANG grouping rule-id-type defines the structure used to represent a rule ID.
 A length of 0 is allowed to represent an implicit rule.

-Three types of rules are defined in {{RFC8724}}:
+Three natures of rules are defined in {{RFC8724}}:

 * Compression: a compression rule is associated with the rule ID.
 * No compression: this identifies the default rule used to send a packet in extenso when no compression rule was found (see {{RFC8724}} section 6).
 * Fragmentation: fragmentation parameters are associated with the rule ID.
 Fragmentation is optional and feature "fragmentation" should be set.

+The YANG data model introduces repectively these three identities :

+* nature-compresion
+* nature-no-compression
+* nature-fragmentation

+The naming convention is "nature" followed by the nature identifier.

 To access a specific rule, the rule ID length and value are used as a key.
 The rule is either a compression or a fragmentation rule.

 ## Compression rule